 Keep in mind these payment quotes do not include homeowners insurance, property taxes, private mortgage insurance premiums, or other fees you may need to add on.

 Other Ultra Short Loan Terms

-Quicken Loans offers 8-year fixed rate mortgages through its YOURgageSM program that allows borrowers to choose any loan term from eight to 30 years.
-The 8-year terms was the lowest fixed rate term that was found during an online search.
+Quicken Loans offers an 8-year fixed rate mortgages through its YOURgage program.
+This loan program allows borrowers to choose any loan term from eight to 29 years.
+Quicken’s 8-year terms option was the lowest fixed rate term we’ve found from lenders online.

 The Other Kind of 5-Year Mortgage: The Adjustable Rate (ARM)

 “We try to talk everyone out of getting ARMs right now because the index — which used to determine the interest rate after it changed — is based on short-term interest rates,” Thomas says.

-Rate Limits on 5-year Adjustable Mortgages
+Rate Caps on 5-year Adjustable Mortgages

-“After the first 5 years is up, the rate can change once a year or once every six months, depending on the loan product.
-The amount it changes depends on the caps,” he says.
+“After the first 5 years is up, the rate can change once a year or once every six months, depending on the loan product,” Thomas says.
+“The amount it changes depends on the caps.”

-There are three caps for every ARM:
+There are three caps for every ARM loan: